 ‘The Toughest Man Alive’ – About David Goggins

 And yet, he has earned the title as “The Toughest Man Alive” due to his amazing military accomplishments and athleticism.
-In particular, he is known for being the only person in the US Armed Forces to have completed US Army Ranger School, Air Force Tactical Air Controller training, and training for the Navy SEALs.
+In particular, he is known for being the only person in the US Armed Forces to have completed US Army Ranger School, Air Force Tactical Air Controller training, and the only person to complete SEAL training to top it off.
+His mental toughness is legendary.

 He’s an unstoppable force, not only due to his military achievements but also his record-breaking feats.
 From running 100-mile races to landing in the Guinness Book of Records, David Goggins has more than a few noteworthy accomplishments under his belt.